xkhainguyen/xkhainguyen.github.io/_pages/about.md

 <h2>research</h2>

-My research focuses on the intersection of `control`, `optimization`, and `learning`, aiming to create novel theoretical frameworks and efficient computational machinery for *safe and agile robotics*.
+My research focuses on the intersection of `control`, `optimization`, and `learning`, aiming to create novel theoretical frameworks and efficient computational machinery for *agile and safe robotics*.